 net stop spooler

 net start spooler

-If you did everything right, the service would be stopped and started again.
+If you did everything right, the service should stop and start again.

 A visual (but requiring more actions) graphical way to manage service permissions is using Security Templates.
-To do it, open mmc.exe console and add the Security Templates snap-in.
+Open mmc.exe console and add the Security Templates snap-in.